wooly-mammoth/Coursera-Getting_and_cleaning_data/CodeBook.md

 # Codebook
-the Variables used in the final tidy dataset are the following:
+the Output file the final tidy dataset consists of the following fields:

-### Subject:
+### Subject
-Subject: the user ID which identifies the users that participated in the experiment. each id corerponds to each of the 30 users.
+the user ID which identifies the users that participated in the experiment. each id corerponds to each of the 30 users.

+### Activity
-### Activity: measurements were taken for each activity
+measurements were taken for each activity
 * Walking
 * Walking Upstairs
 * Walking Downstairs